LatticeQCD/AnalysisToolbox/docs_src/base/plotting.md

 If you are using a single python script to plot multiple files, python will remember the labels from the last plot for some reason.
 Thankfully there is a command which addresses this problem:
-After you have written your code to generate some plot `plot1`, you can call `clear_legend_labels()` before your code to generate `plot2`.
-This will reset the legend and generate your correct plot as expected.
+After you have written your code to generate some plot `plot1`, you can call `clearPlot()` before your code to generate `plot2`.
+This will reset all the plot defaults and legend handles to get you ready for your next figure.

 ## Some options you might commonly require